hemanta212/blogger-cli/README.md

 # blogger-cli
-A cli tool to manage my blogger through blogger api
+A cli tool to manage and process my blogs in github pages.

 # Work In Progress : Alpha stage